-Recently, in my Facebook news feed, was a story of a young mother who recently took her own life as a result of PPD.
+Recently, in my Facebook news feed, was a story of a young mother who recently took her own life as a result of postpartum depression (PPD).
 I know a lot of new moms, and it doesn’t have to be that way.

 Let’s start with some background.
-It seems that more and more struggle with health these days.
-Maybe in small ways, but they add up.
+It seems that more and more women struggle with their health these days.

-The following indicate a compromised state of health, secondary to nutrient deficiencies, the presence of pathogens, heavy metals, overwhelmed liver, adrenal fatigue, weak digestion, and/or thyroid dysfunction.
+The following conditions and symptoms indicate a compromised state of health, secondary to nutrient deficiencies, the presence of pathogens, a burden of heavy metals, an overwhelmed liver, adrenal fatigue, weak digestion, and/or thyroid dysfunction.

 - Susceptibility to getting sick

 - Thinning hair, splitting nails, vertical ridges in nails, white spots in nails, dents in nails, missing moons from nails